TAPE Course Policies

 - required to take the courses as a condition of employment.

 It is the responsibility of each college/department to inform the ESL Office of any student not being supported by the college/department.
-This should be done when the TAPE Program departmental liaison submits a Request for Evaluation form to the ESL Office.
 It is also the responsibility of the college or department to inform the student that he or she must pay the full cost of the TAPE course should the student choose to enroll.

 Colleges/departments are not required to pay for prospective teaching assistants who are tested but have not been awarded either a teaching assistantship or a research assistantship (those not covered by the COGS Agreement).
 In this circumstance, the student is personally responsible for the full cost of any TAPE courses unless the student’s college or department chooses to pay.